 - The emotional state of the employee and the stress level of the employee

-To illustrate, a 30 year old male construction worker in excellent health and excellent physical conditioning prior to the injury and with no bad personal habits, could receive a 5% PPD for a leg fracture.
-A 60 year old janitor who never exercises, who is 50 pounds overweight, has diabetes, smokes a pack of cigarettes a day and rarely gets a full night of sleep due to the alcohol in his system, could receive a 20% PPD for an identical leg fracture.
-The janitor’s overall poorer state of health results in a less complete recovery, and the higher level of loss of body function.
+To illustrate, a 30-year-old male construction worker in excellent health and excellent physical conditioning prior to the injury and with no bad personal habits could receive a 5% PPD for a leg fracture.
+A 60-year-old janitor who never exercises, who is 50 pounds overweight, has diabetes, smokes a pack of cigarettes a day, and rarely gets a full night of sleep due to the alcohol in his system could receive a 20% PPD for an identical leg fracture.
+The janitor’s overall poorer state of health results in a less complete recovery and a higher level of loss of body function.

 Each Injury Addressed on Actual Symptomatic Findings

 Each injury will have to be addressed on the actual symptomatic findings.
 Every person heals or recovers differently so while these ratings are commonly used they should not be considered absolutes.

 It is difficult for employers to have an impact on the level of PPD once an employee is injured.
 Employers can impact PPD by having a wellness program in place before an employee is injured.
 By improving the employee’s overall state of health before an injury, the loss of body function due to an injury will be reduced.